Professor Richard G. Larkins

 La Trobe University was established in 1964 and has grown into one of Australia’s leading universities, with more than 36,000 students.
-La Trobe has built an international reputation for excellence, being ranked among the top 200 most international universities in the world*.
+La Trobe has built an international reputation for excellence, being ranked in the top 1.4 per cent of universities worldwide.*

-The University currently hosts more than 7,000 international students from 110 countries and approximately 2,600 international students complete a degree at the University each year.
+The University currently hosts more than 8,000 international students from 110 countries, and approximately 2,600 international students complete a degree at La Trobe each year.

-La Trobe’s researchers work in some of the world’s best facilities, with the University investing more than A$500 million in new world-class centres of learning and research, including its A$288 million Centre for Agribioscience (AgriBio), and its A$94 million La Trobe Institute for Molecular Science (LIMS).
+Our researchers work in some of the world’s best facilities.
+La Trobe has invested more than A$500 million in new world-class centres of learning and research, including the A$288 million Centre for Agribioscience (AgriBio), and the A$100 million La Trobe Institute for Molecular Science (LIMS).

-The University offers a range of undergraduate and postgraduate degrees with a focus on high quality learning, teaching and student experience; a commitment to employment outcomes; and innovative research.
+The University offers a range of undergraduate and postgraduate degrees with a focus on high quality learning, teaching and student experience, strong employment outcomes, and innovative research.

 - accounting and financial management